 You may have read that staph infections are getting out of control in public places like schools, hospitals, and gyms.
+People all over the world deal with impetigo, and it is a very prevalent and under-treated disease.
 There are strains of Staphylococcus aureus that have become resistant to antibiotics, which makes getting rid of staph infections quite difficult, but those strains that are absolutely resistant are rare.
-But it bears emphasis: if you think you’re suffering from a staph infection, and medical attention is available, you should see a physician as soon as possible.
+But it bears emphasis: if you think you’re suffering from a staph infection and impetigo, and medical attention is available, you should see a physician as soon as possible.
 Impetigo is no longer considered a minor infection, and a Staph infection can be life threatening.

 Why has Staph become a major problem today?
 Probably because we’ve been using antibacterial soaps and antibiotics like they’re going out of style.
 Whenever antibiotics are used to cure an infection, there are always a few surviving bacteria who make it through the holocaust.
 While the chances of those bacteria surviving your body’s own defenses (sans antibiotics) are low, it can happen, and it has happened and that’s why we face what you might call a strain of super-bacteria.
 So, let’s talk about how you can prevent impetigo and how to treat mild cases of impetigo.